gotochan-org/GotochanCs/README.md

 CompileResult CompileResult = Compiler.Compile(ParseResult).Value;
 ```

-Then create a file in your C# project and paste the resulting code!
+Then create a file in your C# project and paste the resulting code.

 ## Footnote

-This language was brought to you by the Gotochan Committee of Konekomi Castle.
+Brought to you by the [Konekomi Castle Gotochan Committee](https://store.steampowered.com/app/3812300).
-Come visit us on [Steam](https://store.steampowered.com/app/3812300)!